geoxel/fhevm-sdk-cs/README.md

 - .NET : go to https://dotnet.microsoft.com/en-us/download/dotnet/10.0 and install the **.NET SDK** (not the Runtime).
 The `dotnet` command must be in your `PATH`.

-- Infura Key : go to MetaMask website.
+- Infura Key : go to the MetaMask website.

-- Follow the https://docs.zama.org/protocol/solidity-guides/getting-started/setup tutorial and deployed a simple `Counter.sol` contract.
+- Follow the https://docs.zama.org/protocol/solidity-guides/getting-started/setup tutorial and deploy a `FHECounter.sol` contract.

+- To deploy a FHECounter, clone the https://github.com/zama-ai/fhevm-hardhat-template repository.

 # How to install